 Sorry, this interactive feature requires your web browser to be wider.
 Please visit us on your desktop computer, increase the width of your browser window, or click here to open a standalone version.

-Each month, The Hamilton Project calculates America’s “jobs gap,” or the number of jobs that the U.S. economy needs to create in order to return to pre-recession employment levels while absorbing the people who newly enter the labor force each month.
-As of the end of October 2015, our nation faces a jobs gap of 2.9 million jobs.
+Each month, The Hamilton Project examines the “jobs gap,” which is the number of jobs that the U.S. economy needs to create in order to return to pre-recession employment levels while also absorbing the people who enter the potential labor force each month.
+As of the end of January 2016, our nation faces a jobs gap of 1.8 million jobs.

 A substantial share of American workers must obtain a license from a state or local government to work in their professions.
 The share of workers nationwide required to have a license has risen dramatically since the 1950s, from just 5 percent to nearly 30 percent in 2008.
 This chart shows the share of the workforce that is licensed in every state based on estimates from a Harris poll conducted in the first half of 2013.